-Applicants seeking admission to graduate programs at Mississippi Valley State University must be admitted both to the Graduate College and the degree program.
+Applicants seeking admission to graduate programs at Mississippi Valley State University must be admitted both to the Graduate Studies Program and the degree program.

-Graduates of regionally accredited institutions in the United States ,who do not intend to seek an advanced degree from Mississippi Valley State University, but wish to take courses, may register as non-degree status student.
-A non-degree student, who subsequently seeks full or restricted admission, must complete an application for admission to the Graduate College and be accepted by a department and the Graduate College for the degree study.
+Applicants not seeking an advance degree from Mississippi Valley State University but wish to take courses may register as a non-degree seeking student.
+A non-degree seeking student, who subsequently seeks full or restricted admission, must complete an application for admission to the Graduate Studies Program (GSP) and be accepted by a department and the GSP for the degree study.